 Fig. 3.
 Node u has n children.
-The message reception probability from node u to node i is $p{ui}$ .
+The message reception probability from nodes u to i is p{ui} .

 Due to linearity, the expected number of transmissions until all nodes in a broadcast tree have received a message is equal to the sum of the expected numbers of transmissions for each internal node to send the message to its children.
 Suppose node u is an internal node.
-As depicted in Fig. 3, we denote the number of node u's children by n and the reception probabilities at its children by $p{ui}$ , i = 1, 2, ..., n.
-Let $T_u$ be the random variable representing the number of transmissions by node uuntil all its children have received the message.
-The cumulative distribution function of $T_u$ can be expressed as
+As depicted in Fig. 3, we denote the number of node u's children by n and the reception probabilities at its children by p{ui} , i = 1, $2, \ldots, n$.
+Let T_u be the random variable representing the number of transmissions by node u until all its children have received the message.
+The cumulative distribution function of T_u can be expressed as